sagig76/geohopper_isy_gateway/README.md

 Install Perl.
 Mac and Linux have it pre-installed

 Step 3:
-The script uses LWP and Mojolicious, it is possible that you need to add these modules to your basic Perl installation.
+The script uses LWP, Mojolicious and Config Perl modules, it is possible that you need to add these modules to your basic Perl installation.
 You can follow the instructions here: http://www.cpan.org/modules/INSTALL.html

 Step 4:
-Copy the directory with the .pl and .sh scripts to your computer.
+Copy the directory with the .pl .sh and .cfg files to your computer.
 Make sure you create an empty log dir in that location as well

 Step 5:
-edit the .pl file and update the parameters relevant to your system -
+edit the .cfg file and update the parameters relevant to your system -

     Step 5.1:
     Edit ISY IP, port, user and password

     Step 5.2:
     Edit location names and matching ISY Var IDs.
-Location names must match the names you defined in Geohopper (case snesitive)
+Location names must match the names you defined in Geohopper (and are case sensitive)

     Step 5.3:
     Update the authorized users.
 The email account(s) are the same you use in the Geohopper app.
+You can add as many users as you’d like.

 Step 6:
 Run the app by typing: perl geohopper_isy_gateway.pl daemon --listen "http://*:9129"